The Lure of Pleasure

 The book’s introductory essay, by Irish journalist Fintan O’Toole, is reproduced in this long-read, alongside a small selection of images from the publication.

-Signed copies of From the Pope to a Flat White, Ireland 1979-2019 are available from the Martin Parr Foundation shop, here.
+From the Pope to a Flat White, Ireland 1979-2019 is available from the Magnum Shop, here.

 In the Catholic calendar, September 29th is the feast day of the archangels Michael, Gabriel and Raphael, who protect us against temptation, carry messages from on high and guard us on our travels.
 In Martin Parr’s wonderfully evocative photographs of the Phoenix Park in Dublin on that morning in September 1979, people are waiting for an angel.
 In a few hours, Pope John Paul II will swoop in over their heads in a big red helicopter.
 More than a million heads will turn to watch it arc gently downwards behind a vast stage.
 When the Pope emerges, there will be a phenomenon not experienced before in such a vast throng: utter silence.
 The crowd will hang on every word, as if hearing a message from the Divine.